-• Course Level Placement Changes:
+Course Level Placement Changes:

 Students who request an AP course, IB course, or Honors course are accepting the rigor that comes with these advanced academic courses.
 Once students and parents agree to the requirements, they will be enrolled in an advanced academic course.
 No level changes will be considered for students in advanced academic classes before the 5th day of class and after the 20th day of class.
-Students must request the level change in writing and receive parent, teacher, counselor, and administrator permission to do so.
+Students must request the level change in writing and receive parent and teacher permission to do so.
 If approved, all earned grades will transfer to the new class.
-Students may request a level change from a regular level course to an honors level course within the first 10 days of the semester, provided there is enough data that such a change is merited, and parent, teacher, counselor, and administrator permission is obtained.
+Students may request a level change from a regular level course to an honors level course within the first 10 days of the semester, provided there is enough data that such a change is merited, and parent and teacher permission is obtained.
 Level changes will occur only if seats are available in the requested course.